Super-linear propagation for a general, local cane toads model: Introduction and Main Results

 \subsubsection{Outline of the paper}

 We begin by proving \Cref{thm} in \Cref{sec:thm} assuming \Cref{prop:phi_convergence}.
 In \Cref{sec:limits}, we prove \Cref{prop:phi_convergence} using the half-relaxed limits along with uniqueness of the limiting Hamilton-Jacobi equations.
-New ingredients in this step are the a priori estimates, which are more difficult to obtain since the Hamiltonian is degenerate at $\theta=0$, and the boundary conditions, since boundaries did not appear in earlier thin-front limit works.
+New ingredients in this step are the a priori estimates, which are more difficult to obtain since the Hamiltonian is degenerate at $\theta=0$ and unbounded at $\theta = +\infty$, and the boundary conditions, since boundaries did not appear in earlier thin-front limit works.
 In \Cref{sec:relationship}, we prove \Cref{prop:geometric} and \Cref{prop:I_J}, that is, the propagation of $u$ is characterized by the solution to the geometric front equation, $w$, and the solution to the linearized problem, $J$.
 Again, the boundary conditions provide the main difficulties in this section.
-Finally, in \Cref{sec:appendix} we end with brief comments describing why we may import the representation formulas for $w$ and $J$ from the boundary-less setting.
+We include brief comments in \Cref{sec:appendix} describing why we may import the representation formulas for $w$ and $J$ from the boundary-less setting.
+We conclude the paper with a discussion and computation of the front location in \Cref{sec:front_location}.